Article updated in July 2020 You probably already know that converting to SAP S/4HANA will not be another mere upgrade as in the past…

 This latest version brings so many disruptive innovations that the conversion to SAP S/4HANA will probably be one of the most challenging and exciting projects for your SAP team in the last decade!

-Many recurring issues that you have been experiencing with your SAP may now be solved with the new capabilities of SAP HANA (Also read: Migrating to SAP HANA Database).
+Many recurring issues that you have been experiencing with your system may now be solved with the new capabilities of SAP HANA (Also read: Migrating to SAP HANA Database).
 It is also going to be a unique opportunity to review your business requirements, look at them with fresh eyes and ensure your digital transformation.

 However, there are a few traps to avoid if you want to guarantee your return on investment.

 1. SAP got simple, don’t make it more complex!